ranuOnGit/Passbook/README.md

-A basic Passbook app created using HTML, CSS, Bootstrap, JavaScript, React-Hooks and Redux
+App was created using HTML, CSS, Bootstrap, JavaScript, React-Hooks and Redux